shaynefortier/components/README.md

 I try to keep up to date and modify the components when there is a native API.
 I try to limit the use of libraries to keep the code base simple and lightweight.

+I also seek to publish the components that have certain level of accessibility.
+Here is what my standard:

+1. The user can see the content even if JavaScript is deactivated.
+2. Have easy navigation using only the keyboard.
+3. Not my absolute priority, but add aria attributes when absolutely needed.

 ## See the demos

 - [Accordions demo](https://codepen.io/shaynefortier/pen/LYoVVPx)